-- Inadequate policies and procedures, and lack of regular reviews - (i) BCAN requirements.
-Some CCEPs/TTEPs failed to establish adequate written policies and procedures in relation to the handling of BCAN assignment for the purpose of ensuring compliance with the BCAN requirements under SEHK Rule 1425A. - (ii) TTEP registration.
-The written policies and procedures of some CCEPs did not contain adequate details and guidance relating to the provision of brokerage services to EPs for the purpose of ensuring compliance with the TTEP registration requirement under SEHK Rule 590. - (iii) ChiNext and STAR trading.
-The written policies and procedures of some CCEPs did not contain adequate details and guidance in relation to (i) regular review of the stock code range to ensure such range is accurate and up-to-date, (ii) regular and appropriate post-trade review to cover all clients, and/or (iii) handling of intermediary clients with dual capacity, for the purpose of ensuring compliance with the investor eligibility requirement for trading in ChiNext and STAR shares respectively under SEHK Rules 14A06(13) to (15) and 14B06(16) to (18). - (iv) Margin Trading.
-The written policies and procedures of some CCEPs did not contain adequate details and guidance in relation to (i) pre-trade controls and/or (ii) post-trade review for the purpose of ensuring compliance with the margin trading requirements respectively under SEHK Rules 14A15 and 14B15. - (v) Escalation procedures and operational risk management framework.
-The written policies and procedures of some CCEPs/TTEPs did not contain adequate details and guidance relation to (i) escalation procedures and/or (ii) operational risk management framework for the purpose of implementing corrective and preventive measures. - (vi) Non-trade transfer.
-The written policies and procedures of some CCEPs did not contain adequate details and guidance relation to the handling of non-trade transfer for the purpose of ensuring compliance with the requirements respectively under SEHK Rules 14A12 and 14B12.
+- (iv) ChiNext and STAR trading.
+The written policies and procedures of some CCEPs did not contain adequate details and guidance in relation to (i) regular review of the stock code range to ensure such range is accurate and up-to-date, (ii) regular and appropriate post-trade review to cover all clients, and/or (iii) handling of intermediary clients with dual capacity, for the purpose of ensuring compliance with the investor eligibility requirement for trading in ChiNext and STAR shares respectively under SEHK Rules 14A06(13) to (15) and 14B06(16) to (18). - (v) Client onboarding and communication of regulatory requirements.
+Some CCEPs/TTEPs failed to establish adequate written policies and procedures in relation to the handling of client onboarding and communication of regulatory requirements as well as prior arrangements during the reactivation of client accounts.